-Bicycles allow you to experience the atmosphere of the city as well as feel the breeze and the murmur along the riverside; they are a popular way of getting around Kyoto.
+Bicycles allow you to experience the atmosphere of the city as well as feel the breeze and the murmur along the riverside; they are a popular and convienient way of getting around Kyoto.

 Riding a bicycle also allows you to pass through narrow alleys and may allow you to reach your destination faster than a vehicle or motorcycle depending on the distance.

 - □ Bicycle insurance or insurance equivalent to bicycle insurance is mandatory within Kyoto City and Kyoto Prefecture

 - □ Ride along the left side of the road as a general rule and remember that you must always turn on your bicycle lamp when riding at night.

 - □ Riding under the influence of alcohol, tandem riding and the like are prohibited by law.

 - □ Do not ride while using a mobile phone, earphones, headphones or an umbrella.

 - □ Always lock your bicycle when leaving it unattended.

 - □ It is necessary to complete bicycle theft prevention registration to guard against bicycle theft.

 - *When purchasing a new bicycle at a bicycle shop, you can register the bicycle for five years for the additional fee of 500 yen